Scholarship Applications

 Carolina Regalado Murillo – 2021

-Carolina has started the first year of a 26-month Master’s Program for Physician Assistant Certification at OHSU.
+Carolina is in a 26-month Master’s Program for Physician Assistant Certification at OHSU.
 She grew up in White City, Oregon and attended Eagle Point High School.
 She has experience with traveling clinics for the farm workers’ community in which a bus travels to farms to provide dental, primary care, vision exams and free glasses.
 She plans to return to White City, Phoenix, Medford, and Harry and David’s to provide medical services to farm workers.
 She’s also in a special program to be certified to provide ultrasounds for these clinics.

 Kiturah Cloud – 2021

-Kiturah is in her second year of a 3-year Doctorate of Occupational Therapy program at Pacific University in Forest Grove.
+Kiturah is a 3-year Doctorate of Occupational Therapy program at Pacific University in Forest Grove.
 She grew up in Madras, Oregon and attended Culver High School.
 During college, she volunteered at a horse barn.
 She plans to work at a HIPPO, Horse and OT facility, helping people to prepare for an occupation or independent living.
-Horse can do so much for people with disabilities.
-Kitruah hopes to work at a HIPPO in in Bend, a new facility in Redmond, or open her own practice.
+Kitruah hopes to work at a HIPPO in Bend, a new facility in Redmond, or open her own practice.

 Marianne Mahoney – 2020